apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     You can instruct ZooKeeper to remove the realm from the client principal name during authentication.
     (e.g. the zk/myhost@EXAMPLE.COM client principal will be authenticated in ZooKeeper as zk/myhost)
     Default: false

+* *multiAddress.reachabilityCheckTimeoutMs* :
+    (Java system property: **zookeeper.multiAddress.reachabilityCheckTimeoutMs**)
+    **New in 3.6.0:**
+    Since ZooKeeper 3.6.0 you can also [specify multiple addresses](#id_multi_address) for each ZooKeeper server instance (this can increase availability when multiple physical network interfaces can be used parallel in the cluster).
+ZooKeeper will perform ICMP ECHO requests or try to establish a TCP connection on port 7 (Echo) of the destination host in order to find the reachable addresses.
+This happens only if you provide multiple addresses in the configuration.
+    In this property you can set the timeout in millisecs for the reachability check.
+The check happens in parallel for the different addresses, so the timeout you set here is the maximum time will be taken by checking the reachability of all addresses.
+    The default value is **1000**.

 <a name="Experimental+Options%2FFeatures"></a>